pranjal-sri/Feedback-Augmented-Search/README.md

 - Ensure your Google Custom Search Engine is configured to allow the specified API Key and Engine ID.
 - You can control the weightage of frequency term as well as the dependency term for ranking candidates by changing the parameters ```frequency_weight``` and ```dependency_weight```.
 This lets us alter the importance of frequency and dependencies in rankings.
 These parameters default to 1.0.
 - If the precision of the results of some query is 0.0, the program exits as it does not have any relevant documents that it can use to get a better query.
+- We have additional information about terms being within a window_size distance of query terms in the QueryAugmenter.
+This can be used to further augment the rankings.
+However, the default configuration does not use it based on experimentation with different settings.

 ## Google Custom Search Engine API Key and Engine ID